 The first time I saw a Yeti cooler I was out shopping at a sporting goods store, and I think I made an audible gasp.
 What kind of crazy person would spend $400 on a cooler?!
 Ridiculous!
 After doing my research, I am more and more convinced that it’s not as ridiculous as I once thought.
 The coolers we own keep ice cold for 2-3 days.
 A Yeti keeps ice cold for 10 days.
 And then there are many others in between.

 A few reasons for Yeti’s superiority are their secure latches, their air tight gaskets, and their metal construction, combining to be the top-rated coolers on the market.

-Oh, and this ice pack is pretty amazing too.
+Oh, and this ice pack (affiliate link) is pretty amazing too ($29.99 whether on Amazon or YETI.com).
 It literally stays frozen for a few days, when inside a Yeti cooler.
 It’s huge, it’s awesome, and it’s worth every penny.
 My husband takes it in his work cooler every day.
 It has been a great purchase.

 Talk to your doctor about a plan for refrigerated medicines.
 Find out how long medication can be stored at higher temperatures, so you have this knowledge before you need it.

 Remember my experience I shared at the beginning of this post, with entire aisles of Walmart being empty?
 Stock up on things you use on a daily basis NOW, so you don’t have to compete with everyone else who is freaking out as soon as PG&E issues their first warning.